-First the very detailed DSGVO Checklist by Kerstin Paar, who has collected very meticulously useful information and to-do's on the subject - thank you for the work.
+First the very detailed DSGVO Checklist by Kerstin Paar, who has compiled very meticulously useful information and to-do's on the subject - thanks for the work.

 Cloud software DSGVO compliant use

 An issue that has been far too rare for me is apps and software products.
 Many productivity apps, for example, have become indispensable in our daily mobile workflow, as they make our work much easier.
 At the forefront of all this are cloud applications that, unfortunately, are all too often brought to the market and hosted by American providers.
 And even if many US providers are now compliant with European law - why resort to a US solution, even if there are good German providers?

 One such application from Germany, which I use since this year to compare my data on different devices, is TeamDrive: TeamDrive is HIPAA compliant and encrypts data before uploading with an AES-256 algorithm Encrypts TeamDrive your data before uploading.